danielkcz/promised-land/README.md

 ## Browser support

-In the `./lib` folder you can find bundles made using [Browserify](http://browserify.org/).
+Download browser bundle from Release tab.
+These are made using [Browserify](http://browserify.org/).
 It's not optimal for now, but should work correctly.
 I will add tests for these bundles eventually.